pharath/home/_posts/2022-01-27-lecture-notes-ML-part3.md

     - fewer parameters (12x less than AlexNet)
     - computationally more efficient
 - use of "local network topology" aka "network within a network" aka **inception module**
+    - **idea**: filters with different sizes, will handle better multiple object scales
     - applying several different kinds of filter operations in parallel
         - 1x1,
         - 3x3,
         - 5x5,
-        - pooling 3x3
+        - 3x3 max pooling  (to summarize the content of the previous layer)
+            - **Note**: this max pooling layer uses SAME padding (i.e. input size=output size), so that the concatenation with the other outputs is possible
     - concatenate all outputs depth-wise
 - use of **bottleneck layers** aka "one-by-one convolutions"
     - project feature maps to lower (depth) dimension before convolutional operations
     - compared to an inception module **without** bottleneck layers:
         - reduces total number of ops (i.e. computational complexity)
         - prevents depth from blowing up after each inception module
+        - less parameters
+        - more nonlinearities
 - architecture:
     - stem network (similar to AlexNet)
         - Conv - MaxPool - LocalRespNorm - Conv - Conv - LocalRespNorm - MaxPool
-    - multiple inception modules all stacked on top of each other
+    - 9 inception modules all stacked on top of each other
     - extra stems
         - auxiliary classification outputs for training the lower layers
             - inject additional gradients/signal at earlier layers (in deeper NNs early layers get smaller gradients)
             - GoogleNet paper:
                 - Given the relatively large depth of the network, the ability to propagate gradients back through all the layers in an effective manner was a concern.
-One interesting insight is that the strong performance of relatively shallower networks on this task suggests that the features produced by the layers in the middle of the network should be very discriminative. **By adding auxiliary classifiers** connected to these intermediate layers, we would expect to encourage discrimination in the lower stages in the classifier, increase the gradient signal that gets propagated back, and provide additional regularization.
-These classifiers take the form of smaller convolutional networks put on top of the output of the Inception (4a) and (4d) modules. **During training, their loss gets added to the total loss of the network with a discount weight** (the losses of the auxiliary classifiers were weighted by 0.3). **At inference time, these auxiliary networks are discarded.**
+One interesting insight is that the strong performance of relatively shallower networks on this task suggests that the features produced by the layers in the middle of the network should be very discriminative.
+                - **By adding auxiliary classifiers** connected to these intermediate layers, we would expect
+                    - to encourage discrimination in the lower stages in the classifier,
+                    - increase the gradient signal that gets propagated back, and
+                    - provide additional regularization.
+                - These classifiers take the form of smaller convolutional networks put on top of the output of the Inception (4a) and (4d) modules.
+                - **<mark>During training</mark>, their loss gets added to the total loss of the network with a discount weight** (the losses of the auxiliary classifiers were weighted by 0.3).
+                - **<mark>At inference time</mark>, these auxiliary networks are discarded.**
     - Average Pooling
         - GoogleNet paper:
             - The use of average pooling before the classifier is based on [12], although our implementation differs in that we use an extra linear layer.
 This **enables adapting and fine-tuning our networks for other label sets easily**, but it is mostly convenience and we do not expect it to have a major effect. **It was found that a move from fully connected layers to average pooling improved the top-1 accuracy by about 0.6%**, however the use of dropout remained essential even after removing the fully connected layers.